As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Some people just don’t bother with a hub at all.
 Instead, they go with Wi-Fi gadgets and control everything with voice assistants like Alexa, Google Assistant, or Apple HomeKit.
 For beginners, this is honestly the easiest way to get started—just use your phone or smart speaker.

-But here’s the catch: Wi-Fi devices often need their own apps, and they don’t always play nice together.
+But here’s the catch: Wi-Fi devices often need separate apps, and they won’t match smartthings vs hubitat reliability for complex routines.
 Automations can be limited, too.
 Voice assistants are getting better at routines, but if you want complex or local automations, you’ll hit a wall without a hub.

 So, if you’ve got a bunch of devices or want more reliable, advanced automations, a hub becomes pretty important.
 It’s also the only way to reliably use sensors, switches, or anything with Zigbee or Z-Wave.